precice/precice/extras/mock/README.md

 ### Mock configuration (optional)

 The mock behavior can be adjusted with an optional file `precice-mock-config.xml`, placed in the same directory as the preCICE configuration file.
-An example can be found in this folder: [precice-mock-config.xml](precice-mock-config.xml).
+An example is available in the preCICE repository: [precice-mock-config.xml](https://github.com/precice/precice/blob/develop/extras/mock/precice-mock-config.xml).

 #### Logging modes